shabegom/buttons/README.md

 - The `remove` command gets funky if the button adds a button of the same name via a `template`

 ## Releases

+### 0.2.8
+- You can now have the core Templates plugin disabled if you are using Templater.
+You still need to define a Templates folder

 ### 0.2.6
 - Bugfix for converting button values to lowercase